 More analysis from ICAEW

-- Regional GDP growth seen at 6.2% this year, after an estimated 6.5% in 2018.
+- We forecast regional GDP growth at 5.2% in 2020, after an estimated 6.0% in 2019.

 China's exports to key markets

-Hong Kong and Macau outlook
+Hong Kong and Macao outlook

 Economic Insight reports are produced with ICAEW's partner Oxford Economics, one of the world’s foremost advisory firms.
 Their analytical tools provide unparalleled ability to forecast economic trends.